Jaycode88/ecofriendlynetwork/TESTING.md

 #### Results

 I  managed to reach coverage of 78% In a real world scenario in which I had a Little more time to complete I would of liked to Reach 100% coverage.
-To view the full Testing report, please [Click Here](documentation/pythoncoveragereport.pdf)or view screenshots below.
+To view the full Testing report, please [Click Here](documentation/pythoncoveragereport.pdf) or view screenshots below.

 ![Coverage Report 1](documentation/coverage1.webp)